Intika-Linux-Proxy/Proxybound/README.md

 Usage Example:
 ==============

+  $ export PROXYBOUND_QUIET_MODE="1"
+  $ export LD_PRELOAD=/usr/local/lib/libproxybound.so
+  $ export PROXYBOUND_CONF_FILE=/etc/proxybound.conf
+  $ telnet targethost.com

+  In this example it will run telnet through proxy without using proxybound binary

   $ proxybound telnet targethost.com

-  in this example it will run telnet through proxy(or chained proxies) specified by proxybound.conf
+  In this example it will run telnet through proxy(or chained proxies) specified by proxybound.conf

   $ proxybound -f /etc/proxybound-other.conf targethost2.com

-  in this example it will use different configuration file then proxybound.conf to connect to targethost2.com host.
+  In this example it will use different configuration file then proxybound.conf to connect to targethost2.com host.

   $ proxyresolv targethost.com

-  in this example it will resolve targethost.com through proxy(or chained proxies) specified by proxybound.conf
+  In this example it will resolve targethost.com through proxy(or chained proxies) specified by proxybound.conf